2004 NCAA Division I men's lacrosse tournament

-The 2004 NCAA Division I men's lacrosse tournament was the 34th annual Division I NCAA Men's Lacrosse Championship tournament.
-Sixteen NCAA Division I college men's lacrosse teams met after having played their way through a regular season, and for some, a conference tournament.
+The 2004 NCAA Division I lacrosse tournament was the 34th annual tournament hosted by the National Collegiate Athletic Association to determine the team champion of men's college lacrosse among its Division I programs, held at the end of the 2004 NCAA Division I men's lacrosse season.

-The championship game was played at M&T Bank Stadium in Baltimore, Maryland in front of 43,898 fans, Syracuse University won the championship title with a 14–13 win over United States Naval Academy.
-The Orange, led by senior Michael Powell who scored the game winner with one minute left in the fourth quarter, won their eighth NCAA championship game.
+Syracuse won the championship with a 14–13 win over Navy.
+The Orange, led by senior Michael Powell, scored the game winner with one minute left in the fourth quarter, claiming their eighth national title.
 Powell finished the game with one goal and five assists.
 Syracuse outscored Navy 3–1 in the final five minutes to overcome a 12-11 fourth-quarter deficit.
 Navy got the ball back with 15 seconds left, but could not get a shot off.